DevTeam/Pure.DI/README.md

 ## Generated Code

 Each generated class, hereafter called a _composition_, must be customized.
-It starts with the `Setup(...)` method:
+Setup starts with a call to the `Setup(string compositionTypeName)` method:

 ```c#
 DI.Setup("Composition")